dtnaylor/mctls-www/www/documentation.md

 	    }[ ]
 	}

-The structure is described below.
-All elements of variable size are prepended with their length.  slice_id is a single byte unique identifier that will have a one-to-one correspondence with an encryption context used within the mcTLS session.
-A slice purpose is a byte array by which the application may specify the purpose of the slice.
+All elements of variable size are prepended with their length.  slice_id is a single byte unique identifier that will uniquely identify an encryption context (each record will be tagged with a one of these IDs---see [Record Format](#record-format)).
+A slice purpose is a byte array with which the application may specify the purpose of the slice.
 Each middlebox is identified by an address, which is a utf8 character array containing either the domain name or IP address of the middlebox, and a middlebox_id, which is a one byte unique identifier.
-Each middlebox is also assigned a set of 0 or more slices from the list slice_ids for which the middlebox has read access and a set of 0 or more slices for which the middlebox has write access.
+Each middlebox is also assigned a set of 0 or more contexts from the list slice_ids for which the middlebox has read access and a set of 0 or more slices for which the middlebox has write access.
 To have write access, a middlebox must also have read access.
 The middlebox_id values 0x00-0x02 are reserved, with 0x01 always identifying the client and 0x02 always identifying the server.

 ### Middlebox Key Material Message